zeus-dev919/zeus-dev919/README.md

   <img align="right" alt="GIF" src="https://github.com/v08nike/v08nike/blob/main/code.gif?raw=true" width="400" height="320" />

-Professional Full Stack engineer, web development using MEAN stack, Laravel/Vue, Python/React as well.
+Professional Full Stack engineer, web development using MERN stack, Laravel/Vue, Python/React, AWS/Azure/GCP as well.
 Experienced in TypeScript, Javascript and its frameworks in particular.
 Involved in a lot of works in company related to web development and helped in builing their project from scratch.

 ## 🛠️ My favorite tools